miskolczy/portfolio-nuxtjs/content/portfolio/refugium.md

 ---
-Whilst working on a contribution for the summer project exhibition of the FHNW HGK in 2020 I went ahead with a photographic analysis with the latin term ‹refugium›.
+For my contribution to the summer project exhibition of the <span class="uppercase">FHNW HGK</span> in 2020 I went ahead with a photographic analysis of the Latin term ‹refugium›.
+I made a photobook with analog photographs, with which I wanted to show that within a shelter, space plays a very important role.
+However, for this project I needed to create another dimension.
+I therefore designed a three-dimensional photograph series that was projected directly onto the photobook.

 What inspired me to go for this kind of approach was a quote from Sir Edward Coke: ‹domus sua cuique est tutissimum refugium›*.
 This particular quote describes a house as a sanctuary.

-For my contribution for the summer project exhibition I made a photobook with analog photographs.
-I wanted to show that within a shelter, space plays a very important role.
-However, for this I needed to create another dimension.
-I therefore designed a three-dimensional photograph series that was projected onto the photobook.

-*Semayne’s Case 1604
-Michaelmas Term, 2 James 1 In the Court of King’s Bench.
+*Semayne’s Case 1604 Michaelmas Term, 2 James 1 In the Court of King’s Bench.
 First Published in the Reports, volume 5, page 91a.